Detective Byomkesh Bakshy!

-Detective Byomkesh Bakshy! is a 2015 Indian Hindi-language mystery action thriller film directed by Dibakar Banerjee, and produced by Banerjee and Aditya Chopra.
-The story is based on the fictional detective Byomkesh Bakshi created by the Bengali writer Sharadindu Bandyopadhyay.
+Detective Byomkesh Bakshy! is a 2015 Indian Hindi-language period mystery thriller film directed by Dibakar Banerjee, who co-produced with Aditya Chopra under Yash Raj Films and Dibakar Banerjee Productions.
+The film, which is based on the fictional detective Byomkesh Bakshi, stars Sushant Singh Rajput, alongside Anand Tiwari, Neeraj Kabi, Swastika Mukherjee and Meiyang Chang.

-The film stars Sushant Singh Rajput, Anand Tiwari, Neeraj Kabi and Swastika Mukherjee.
-It was released on 3 April 2015 to positive reviews from critics; however, it was a commercial failure.
-A sequel with Rajput reprising his role was planned but after his death, the film was shelved.
+Detective Byomkesh Bakshy! was released on 3 April 2015 to positive reviews from critics and became a box-office bomb.
+A sequel with Sushant Singh Rajput reprising his role was planned, but the film was shelved after his death on 14 June 2020.

 Plot

-In November 1942, shortly after the Japanese take over Burma, a group of Chinese men from the Green Gang are unloading opium in Calcutta but get ambushed, with their leader being brutally blinded by a mysterious figure.
+In November 1942, shortly after the Japanese take over Burma, a group of Chinese men from the Green Gang are unloading opium in Calcutta.
+They are suddenly ambushed and their leader gets brutally blinded by a mysterious figure.
 Three months later, the leader decides to return to Calcutta to investigate their missing opium.

-Meanwhile, Ajit Kumar Banerjee approaches Byomkesh Bakshi so he can find his missing father Bhuvan Banerjee.
-Byomkesh initially rejects the request but decides to check it out after his lover marries someone else.
-The following day, he visits the lodging house Bhuvan resided in, run by physician Dr. Anukul Guha, and takes a room to investigate.
-He finds Bhuvan's paan box with Ashwini Babu, Bhuvan's roommate, and deduces that he was murdered.
-Byomkesh visits the closed chemical factory where Bhuvan used to work, where he meets an actress, Anguri Devi, a movie actress and a friend of the owner Gajanan Sikdaar.
-Byomkesh finds some letters with Anguri Devi and deduces that Bhuvan was blackmailing Sikdaar, and Sikdaar might have killed Bhuvan and hid his body in the factory.
+Meanwhile, Ajit Kumar Banerjee takes help from Byomkesh Bakshi to find his missing father Bhuvan Banerjee.
+Byomkesh initially rejects the request, but decides to investigate after his lover marries someone else.
+The following day, Byomkesh visits the lodging house Bhuvan resided in, headed by Dr. Anukul Guha, and takes a room to investigate.
+Byomkesh finds Bhuvan's paan box with Ashwini Babu, Bhuvan's roommate, and deduces that he was murdered.
+Byomkesh visits the closed chemical factory where Bhuvan used to work earlier and meets Anguri Devi, an actress and a close accomplice of the factory's owner Gajanan Sikdaar.
+Byomkesh finds some letters with Anguri Devi and deduces that Bhuvan was blackmailing Sikdaar, who might have killed Bhuvan and hid his body in the factory.

 Byomkesh and Dr. Guha return to the factory and find Bhuvan's body in a machine, causing Deputy Commissioner Wilkie to question Sikdaar.
 However, Byomkesh discovers the letters are falsely backdated and saves Sikdaar from being framed.
-Byomkesh follows him home but is stopped by Anguri Devi, who attempts to seduce him.
-Gently rebuffing her, he goes to meet Sikdaar, who immediately has a fit and passes away, having been poisoned.
+Byomkesh follows him home, but is stopped by Anguri Devi, who attempts to seduce him.
+Byomkesh meets Sikdaar, who immediately has a fit and passes away, having been poisoned.
 Suspicion falls on Sukumar, who was seen making death threats to Sikdaar.
-Dr. Guha leaves Calcutta temporarily but sends Byomkesh a stamp, confirming he had faked the letters and killed Bhuvan.
+Dr. Guha leaves Calcutta temporarily, but sends Byomkesh a stamp, confirming he had faked the letters and killed Bhuvan.
 Satyavati, Sukumar's sister, pleads with Byomkesh to help her brother, who she believes is innocent and in hiding.
 Byomkesh finds the cab Sukumar was last seen in, and the driver directs him to the office of Dr. Watanabe, a Japanese dentist.
-Byomkesh and Ajit go to meet Watanabe, saying they are volunteers for Sukumar's Basant Panchami agitation, but Watanabe sees through them and sends a real volunteer to tail them.
-Having observed this, Byomkesh disguises himself and Ajit before following the volunteer back to Watanabe's office.
-Discovering the ruse, Watanabe murders the volunteer and his receptionist before escaping.
-The two enter his office and see their corpses; Byomkesh finds a drawing in the volunteer's pocket.
+Byomkesh and Ajit meet Watanabe, saying that they are volunteers for Sukumar's Basant Panchami agitation, but Watanabe suspects them and sends a real volunteer to follow them.
+Having observed this, Byomkesh and Ajit disguise themselves before following the volunteer back to Watanabe's office.
+Discovering the ruse, Watanabe kills the volunteer and his receptionist before escaping.
+The two enter his office and see their corpses, where Byomkesh finds a drawing in the volunteer's pocket.